 It’s heartening to know that Partch and those who follow in his path — musicians attracted to harmonic and philosophical innovation — continue to have a home here in L.A.

-Correction: An earlier version of this article incorrectly identified Alec Norkey as playing the roles of Crick and Leary in Anne LeBaron’s LSD.
-The singer was actually Todd Strange.
-We regret the error.
+Corrections: An earlier version of this article incorrectly identified the pianist for Reið (Raidō) II and the singer in the roles of Crick and Leary for LSD.
+We regret the errors.